Floorp-Projects/Floorp/ipc/docs/ipdl.rst

                               message handler.  ``Foo`` is one of: ``normal``, ``input``, ``vsync``, ``mediumhigh``, or
                               ``control``.
+``[LazySend]``                Messages with this annotation will be queued up to
+                              be sent together immediately before a non-LazySend message, or from a direct task.
 ``[ChildImpl="RemoteFoo"]``   Indicates that the child side implementation of
                               the actor is a class named ``RemoteFoo``, and the definition is included by one of the